 In addition to creating eight world premieres for OBT, including Swan Lake (2006), A Midsummer Night’s Dream (2007) The Rite of Spring (2009), Carmen (2011) and Ekho (2012), Stowell also commissioned works by internationally prominent artists James Kudelka, Kent Stowell, Trey McIntyre, Yuri Possokhov, Julia Adam and Nicolo Fonte.
 Stowell served as OBT’s Artistic Director from 2003-2012.

 Now a freelance choreographer, ballet master and teacher in the US, Europe and Asia as well working for the Balanchine Trust.
 In addition to serving as Ballet Master and Assistant to the Artistic Director at San Francisco Ballet for the 14/15 season he has recently worked in Amsterdam, Stockholm, Antwerp, San Francisco, Cincinnati and Copenhagen and created his first work for Los Angeles

 In February 2017, Christopher was appointed Associate Artistic Director of The National Ballet of Canada by Karen Kain.

-In 2020, Christopher staged his Sleeping Beauty for Oregon Ballet Theatre and his production of A Midsummer Night's Dream due be performed in 20/21 by Grand Rapids Ballet but had to be cancelled due to COVID-19.
+In 2020, Christopher staged his Sleeping Beauty for Oregon Ballet Theatre and his production of A Midsummer Night's Dream will premiere in 2022 by Grand Rapids Ballet.